 The amount of time that your car’s in the shop depends on factors like the severity of the damages, the mechanic’s schedule and the difficulty of finding your parts.
 If you’ll be left without a car for more than a day, consider your options for getting around in the meantime.

 - Rental car.
 Does your roadside assistance come with rental coverage?
 If you don’t have rental coverage, shop around for the best deal on a rental car.
-The price of renting a car varies based on your age, driving history, location, brand and type and the length of time you need it.

 - Loaner car.
 Does your repair shop or dealership offer a loaner car while yours is getting fixed?
 Many dealerships like Mini are known for lending cars to customers while their car is being repaired.